Yamato-Security/hayabusa/doc/ElasticStackImport/ElasticStackImport-English.md

 ![Discover View](10-Discover.png)

 You can get an overview of when the events happened and frequency of events by looking at the histogram at top.
-You can filter with KQL to search for certain events and alerts.
-For example:
-  * `Level: "critical"`: Just show critical alerts.
-  * `Level: "critical" or Level: "high"`: Show high and critical alerts.
-  * `NOT Level:info`: Do not show informational events, only alerts.
-  * `*LatMov*`: Show events and alerts related to lateral movement.
-  * `"Password Spray"`: Only show specific attacks such as "Password Spray".
-  * `"LID: 0x8724ead"`: Display all activity associated with Logon ID 0x8724ead.

 On the left side sidebar, you can select with fields you want to display in columns: